International Teaching Assistant Program (ITAP)

 A follow-up observation is conducted of each student who receives a passing recommendation from the International Teaching Assistant Program and is actually given a teaching assignment.
 At least once during the ITA’s first semester of teaching, an ELI instructor will observe the ITA in the classroom and meet with him or her to discuss the ITA’s performance.
 Continued follow-up observations are conducted if they are deemed necessary.
 A report is written by the instructor that observed the ITA and sent to the department and the student.
 If the observation confirms the ITA’s status, the ITA receives an ITAP certificate of completion.

-Students are registered for the ITAP course and exam by their departments.
+Students are registered for the ITAP Program by their departments.
 All registration is done through the Graduate School during the designated registration period.
 Departments are notified of the registration period in a memorandum from the Graduate School.
 The memorandum also includes general information on ITAP.
 The student will be notified of the date, time, and place of the ITAP course and exam.
-Students are registered as Class-New, Class-Repeat, or Exam-Only students.
+Students are registered as Class-New or Exam-Only students.

-Students who have both successfully completed the ITAP course and taken the ITAPPE previously and wish only to retake the ITAPPE should be registered as EXAM-ONLY.
+Students who have both successfully completed the Oral SKills course and taken the Oral Skills Exam previously and wish only to retake the Oral Skills Exam should be registered as EXAM-ONLY.
 This is for students who wish to increase their level of teaching eligibility, e.g., from Conditional Pass to Full Pass.

 LANGUAGE RESOURCES FOR ITAP STUDENTS